 A mixture of cooked ground meat and fat minced into a spreadable paste.

-Use a small sharp knife to trim away sinew or green patches on the liver.
+- Use a small sharp knife to trim away sinew.

-Place the clean livers in a colander and rinse under cold water and drain.
+- Place the clean liver in a colander and rinse under cold water and drain.
 Pat dry with paper towel.

-Heat 20g (1 tbsp) of the butter in a frying pan over medium heat.
-Add half the livers and cook for 5 minutes or until outside is lightly browned and inside is slightly pink.
-Transfer livers to a plate.
+- Heat 20g (1 tbsp) of the butter in a frying pan over medium heat.
+Add half the liver and cook for 5 minutes or until outside is lightly browned and inside is slightly pink.
+Transfer liver to a plate.
 Repeat process with remaining liver.

-Add the shallot to the pan and cook until soft.
-Return livers to the pan and add brandy.
+- Add the shallot to the pan and cook until soft.
+Return liver to the pan and add brandy.
 Simmer for 1 minute.